1.4 Youth policy decision-making

 Due to the complexity and variety of young individuals and their personal situations, youth work is a very complex field of work.
 Consequently, the function of a youth worker and the actions of those active in youth work are reflecting this complexity too.
 For that reason, the quality of youth work is closely linked to the quality of its youth workers.

-The integrated decree of 2011 puts the young person in the centre and focus on their specific capacities.
+The integrated Decree of 2011 puts the young person in the centre and focus on their specific capacities.
 Moreover, this decree also organises training for youth workers and youth leaders.
-It allows for evaluation which allows for the Government to establish a strategic youth policy plan.
+It allows for evaluation which allows for the Government to establish a Strategic Plan on Youth (Jugendstrategieplan).
 The decree allows for:

 - a more transversal and a better cross-sectorial approach, which puts young people in the centre (of all efforts) and deals with them more holistically;